Daniel-Kharrat/Protools-Reaper/README.md

 5) If you reinstall the REAPER program itself it will overwrite the toolbar icons to the default green

-so you'll have to replace them with my icons again by going to: **Extensions → ReaPack → Manage repositories...**
+so you'll have to replace them with my icons again by going to the actions list and run the script called:

-Double click on **Daniel Kharrat** and click on the [hyperlink](https://github.com/Daniel-Kharrat/Protools-Reaper/raw/refs/heads/master/MISC%20Data/toolbar_icons.zip) (it will download them automatically)

-go to your downloads folder, unzip the toolbar_icons folder

-go to the REAPER resource folder → Data folder

-replace the toolbar icons folder with the new one and restart reaper
+Daniel_Replace toolbar_icons.lua

 ## If you wish to install some of the Scripts or FX without my config